 Over the summer I had someone contact me about mounting a Cotton flower.
 She had purchased some botanicals from me and she was a cotton farmer – she wanted cotton represented in her collection.
 That was all good, except I’m in Pennsylvania, not exactly known as the cotton capital of the US.
 My search for cotton lead me down the most fascinating rabbit hole: cotton has been used as a method of birth control both for men and women.
+If you are interested in trying this out, don’t hesitate at all!
+It makes everything much more pleasurable, but if your partner is suffering from ED then it may be a bit hard to use so consider looking into some ED Care.

 Although there are many species of cotton the one most commonly procured and cultivated for purposes of fertility management belong to the species known as Levant Cotton (Gossypium herbaceum) from which cottonseed oil is derived.
 Surprisingly omitted from the herbals from antiquity (the exception being the use of soaked cotton pessaries used to deliver other herbal applications which was mentioned in Egyptian texts) the use of cotton as a method of b irth control becomes widespread in the 20th century.